The Grianán of Aileach

 “To bind our work into a complete unity we had to gather around the hill about 700 or 800 loose stones — certainly not more, if so many — and to split from the adjoining rocks, cropping up through the heather, 181 coping-stones.
 These are supposed to serve instead of those removed by King Murdock O’Brien in 1101…” 18

 The Grianán of Aileach, has been much altered throughout its history.
 First it was dismantled by the warriors of Murtogh O Brien.
 Then came the enthusiastic 1837 reconstruction work of Dr. Bernard.
-And most recently there was a controversial stabilization scheme undertaken by the OPW in 2007.
+And most recently there was a controversial stabilization scheme undertaken by the OPW in 2007, arguably necessitated by the poor quality of the stones used by Dr. Bernard.
 In history, each generation is able to create its own meaning, as well as its own physical iteration of a monument.

 The original version of a prehistoric monument is, by definition, the first and the oldest.
 But it is never the whole picture.
 The original monument is the beginning of the story, but the story continues into whatever shape and meaning a nineteenth century antiquarian, or even today’s temporary custodians have provided it.
 To monitor these changes, the Grianán now has a hero, a protector in the very modern form of a blog singularly devoted to the nuances of its history and to its preservation, Guarding Grianán Aileach.